Under the skirts of Paris

-A photograph is never reality.
-It's a moment, a portion of time, a situation snippet, reduced to a given width and height.
-An image of Maxime Hibon is both more, and less than reality: it reflects it while obliging the one who looks to restore part of the real.
+A photograph is never the reality.
+It is an instant, a portion of time, an extract of situation, reduced to a given width and height.
+An image of Hibo is more, and less than reality: it reflects it while forcing the viewer to reconstruct part of the real.
 Or not at all.
-An invitation to let themselves be carried by what we see.
-Because it feels good in this universe that one does not recognise.
-It feels good under the skirts of Paris...
+An invitation to be carried away by what we see.
+Because we feel good in this universe that we do not recognize.
+We feel good under the skirts of Paris ...

-Some of Maxime Hibon's photographs are currently on display in the Gab & Jo store at 28 rue Jacob in Paris
+Some of Maxime Hibon's photographs are currently on display in the Gab & Jo store, 28 rue Jacob, Paris

-Drawings can also be obtained at The Two 6 Gallery, 66 Avenue de la Bourdonnais, and the Stubbs Gallery in Dallas: https://www.stubbsgallery.com
+Draws can also be purchased at The Two 6 Gallery, 66 Bourdonnais Avenue, and the Stubbs Gallery in Dallas: https://www.stubbsgallery.com

 Instagram account: loeildeparis